Dhaulagiri Circuit Trek Difficulty

 Some symptoms of altitude sickness start from an altitude of 2500m and over that.
 Also, the higher altitude of the Dhaulagiri circuit trek is at 5360m.
 So, it is very common to get common symptoms like headaches and tiredness.
 However, if the symptoms worsen you may have to halt the journey.

 Sometimes, altitude sickness may occur even if you are physically fit and healthy.
 It’s just that your body cannot tolerate the new environment which has a lesser amount of air.
 You may face some problems like vomiting, nausea, headache, loss of appetite, and most commonly fainting.
 You can be prepared to take medicine but rather than that try preventing it naturally.
-Drink a lot of water, take a walk slowly if you are tired and exhausted, listen to your body.
+Drink a lot of water, take a walk slowly if you are exhausted, listen to your body.
 Don’t rush for it or don’t push your body.

 Acute Mountain Sickness